-The emotional dimensions of ‘notes’ were designed by drawing attention to emotional aspects of the experiences or events depicted in the ‘notes’ through the use of personal narratives that included discussion of emotions, sounds that were emblematic of the war with symbolic emotion significance (e.g. an air raid siren, soldiers marching), and the use of accompanying questions.
-For example, one ‘note’ contained a photograph of people in the deep shelters that were built under the Common (Figure 2).
+The emotional dimensions of notes were designed by drawing attention to emotional aspects of the experiences or events depicted in the notes through the use of personal narratives that included discussion of emotions, sounds that were emblematic of the war with symbolic emotion significance (e.g. an air raid siren, soldiers marching), and the use of accompanying questions.
+For example, one note contained a photograph of people in the deep shelters that were built under the Common (Figure 2).
 Written questions invited participants to consider how the people in the image might have felt or what their facial expressions suggest about the emotions they were experiencing.
-‘Notes’ prompted students to engage and reflect on their experience of the current environment through questions or reflection activities.
-For example, one ‘note’ invited students to make an audio recording about the sounds they could hear on the Common, while another asked them to take a photograph of the activity they could see on the Common today.
-Not all ‘notes’ explicitly encouraged students to take a photograph or make an audio recording, yet students typically used these functions, often responding to notes by creating content of their own.
+Notes prompted students to engage and reflect on their experience of the current environment through questions or reflection activities.
+For example, one note invited students to make an audio recording about the sounds they could hear on the Common, while another asked them to take a photograph of the activity they could see on the Common today.
+Not all notes explicitly encouraged students to take a photograph or make an audio recording, yet students typically used these functions, often responding to notes by creating content of their own.
 This reflection provided an opportunity for emotional engagement.

-‘Notes’ were each represented by a ‘flag’ positioned on the map of the Common (Figure 1) primarily based on the relevance of the location to the information contained in the ‘notes’ (e.g. ‘notes’ that referred to the church were positioned beside the church).
-When ‘notes’ did not relate to a specific location on the Common (e.g. the ‘note’ on immigration to South London in the post-war period), they were placed in an area away from other ‘notes’ but within easy walking distance.
+Notes were each represented by a flag positioned on the map of the Common (Figure 1) primarily based on the relevance of the location to the information contained in the notes (e.g. notes that referred to the church were positioned beside the church).
+When notes did not relate to a specific location on the Common (e.g. the note on immigration to South London in the post-war period), they were placed in an area away from other notes but within easy walking distance.

 Procedure

 The activity was introduced to the students in their classroom as a school history trip to explore experiences of WWII on Clapham Common and to compare the historical experiences they learn about with the experiences they have of the Common in the present day.
 The students were taken out of their classroom during their regular curriculum time, and walked to the nearby Common.
 Five pairs of students each accompanied by a researcher engaged in the activity at one time.
 Over the course of 2 days all 30 pairs took part in the activity, with 16 pairs having provided parental consent for data to be collected and used for research.
 Each pair received a five-minute interactive demonstration of the Evernote app and tasks from one of the researchers.
-In the demonstration, they had an opportunity to practice accessing and creating ‘flags’ by taking photographs, making audio recordings and writing captions.
+In the demonstration, they had an opportunity to practice accessing and creating flag by taking photographs, making audio recordings and writing captions.